Applying complex gestures to a SwiftUI view

 and stop the repeatTimer

-according to if the release counts as a double tap or not, call the proper release action depending on the end location and wrap it all up by calling dragEndAction
+according to if the release counts as a double tap or not, call the proper release action based on the end location then call dragEndAction

 .